FOR AUTHORS

 We do not normally charge any fees for publication, but are open to offers of subvention for certain highly specialised works or works requiring extensive or high quality illustrations.

 We are also happy to consider proposals for Open Access books.
-Naturally, we charge publication fees, which will depend on the length and complexity of the particular work.
+By default, we publish open access books under a CC BY-NC-ND 4.0 licence, but we are open to using other forms of CC BY license if authors or their funders have a specific preference.
+We do charge publication fees for Open Access book production, which will depend on the length and complexity of the particular work.

 Publishing Standards